Ph.D. Candidate • 2025–26 Economics Job Market

 Samuel M. Levin Lecture • Wayne State University • 2025

-From left: Professor Kevin Cotter (Chair, Department of Economics), David A Criss (Levin Paper Award honoree), and Karen Daitch (Levin family relative)
+From left: Dr. Kevin Cotter, David A Criss (Levin Paper Award honoree), and Karen Daitch (Levin family relative)

 "C-PACE Financing and Policy Structures in Wayne County" (with C. Adamczyk)